 - At a later date, Manage Paperless 1098-T to have online access to your 1098-T form.

 Need more information?
 Check out https://blogs.furman.edu/workdayhelp/2021/04/21/finances/ under Student and Finances.

 Questions?
 Email email@example.com.

-Authorized Users in TMS are no longer valid – students must add an Authorized Party in Nelnet for a parent to have account access
+Students must add an Authorized Party in Nelnet for a parent to have account access.

-Furman offers different payment plans to help spread out semester tuition payments.
+Furman offers different payment plans to help spread out fall and spring semester tuition payments.